 ACC member companies are committed to the safety of their workers, the safety of their products and processes, and the health and safety of the communities in which they operate.

 Through Responsible Care®, ACC member companies report on their process in meeting the following safety-related performance measures:

 Worker safety is a top priority in the chemical industry.
-Responsible Care companies have an employee safety record five times safer than the average of the U.S. manufacturing sector as a whole, and two times better than the business of chemistry overall.
+Responsible Care companies have an employee safety record nearly six times safer than the average of the U.S. manufacturing sector as a whole, and three times as safe as the business of chemistry overall.

 « back to top

-Between 2011 and 2012, the Responsible Care employee recordable safety rate improved by 12 percent.
+Between 2012 and 2013, the Responsible Care employee recordable safety rate improved by three percent.